-INTRODUCTION – CCTV CODE OF PRACTICE
+Bedford Borough Council - CCTV Code Of Practice

+Section Details Page

+1 Introduction 3-4

+2 Agreed Principles 4-5

+3 System Objectives 5-6

+4 Operations – Monitoring 6-7

+5 Operations - Recording 7-8

+6 Access – Operational 8

+7 Regulation Of Investigatory Powers Act 2000 9-10

+8 Access – No Operational or ‘PR’ Visits 10

+9 Emergency Closure 11

+10 Alternative Control Centres 12

+11 Release Of CCTV Data – Police Or Other Investigators 12

+12 Release Of Imagery To The Public (Subject Access) 13

+13 Release Of Imagery To The Public Or Others Under 13

+Section 37 Data Protection Act and Data Protection Bill 13

+14 Freedom of Information (FOI) Requests 13

+15 Emergency Planning & Civil Contingency 14

+16 Third Party Systems 14

+17 Body Worn Systems (BWV) 14

+LIST OF ANNEXES

+A. Signage 15

+B. SOPs and Assignment Instructions 16

+C. Relevant Acts, Regulations and COPs Governing 17

+D. Diagram of responsibilities 18

+E. Broadlands Company details 19

+F. Information sharing agreements 20

+G Access List 21

+H Subject Access Procedure (SAR) 22

+I Third Party Sites 23

+INTRODUCTION

-This Code of Practise is the current version.
-A Code of Practice is defined as "Principles, values, standards, or rules of behaviour that guide the decisions, procedures and systems of an organization in a way that contributes to the welfare of its key stakeholders, and respects the rights of all constituents affected by its operations."
+This Code of Practice is the current version.
+A Code of Practice is defined as "Principles, values, standards, or rules of behaviour that guide the decisions, procedures and systems of an organisation in a way that contributes to the welfare of its key stakeholders, and respects the rights of all constituents affected by its operations."

-Bedford Borough Council (BBC) has installed a CCTV System throughout Bedford town centre and throughout the borough.
-The core of the system are cameras owned and maintained by Bedford Borough Council however some cameras are owned by Parish Councils or individual Wards within the borough and have been incorporated into the system in order that they can be operated and monitored on their behalf within the BBC control centre.
-The core BBC owned system currently comprises 359 cameras although this is subject to change by expansion or reduction subject to exigent circumstances
+Bedford Borough Council (BBC) has installed a CCTV System throughout Bedford town centre and other locations within the borough.
+The core of the system are cameras owned and maintained by Bedford Borough Council, with some cameras in the ownership of Parish Councils or individual Wards within the borough.
+These third party cameras have been incorporated into the ‘CCTV system’ in order that they can be operated and monitored on their behalf, from within the BBC CCTV control centre.
+The core BBC owned system currently comprises circa 700 cameras, although this is subject to change by expansion or reduction subject to necessary circumstances.

-BBC also deploys and operates a number of networked re-deployable ASB hot spot cameras from the same control centre and for the purposes of this code are considered part of the ‘CCTV System’.
-This inventory includes portable stand-alone cameras used when it is considered the best way to achieve a particular objective.
+BBC also deploys and operates a number of networked deployable ASB hot spot cameras from the same control centre, and for the purposes of this code they are considered part of the CCTV system.
+This inventory includes portable stand-alone cameras, used when it is considered the best way to achieve a particular objective.

 There are a number of Automatic Number Plate Recognition (ANPR) cameras at strategic locations throughout the borough.
-This is owned and operated by Bedfordshire Police.
-While BBC CCTV receives ANPR data from the police via a dedicated link it does not own or maintain its own ANPR equipment within the BBC control room.
+These are owned and operated by Bedfordshire Police.
+While BBC CCTV receives ANPR data from the police via a dedicated link, it does not own or maintain its own ANPR equipment within the BBC control room.

-Other departments in the council e.g. Parking services may deploy and use cameras capable of obtaining and storing ANPR data for the purposes of the management and charging regimes in council car parks but again this is not a responsibility of the CCTV Team and is not covered in this CoP.
-Some of the system CCTV cameras are in a position or may have resolution and discrimination that will capture vehicle registrations from time to time but it is not purpose of the camera.
+Other departments in the council e.g. Parking Services may deploy and use cameras capable of obtaining and storing ANPR data for the purposes of the management and charging regimes in Council owned car parks.
+Some of the system CCTV cameras are in a position or may have resolution and discrimination that will capture vehicle registrations from time to time, but it is not the purpose of the camera.
 Any vehicle registrations are considered personal data under the DPA and GDPR and will be treated accordingly.

 All cameras on the system are ‘overt’ and not covert.
 Signage will be displayed at key points around the perimeter of the system warning that members of the public are entering a zone covered by CCTV and giving the following details